 There are more than two dozen significant singing roles in CATS, so the film has an absolutely massive cast.
 Here’s the rundown.

-Jennifer Hudson (above, in DREAMGIRLS) plays Grizabella, while Taylor Swift appears as Bombalurina, and Judi Dench plays Old Deuteronomy.
-The Royal Ballet star Francesca Hayward plays Victoria, while Ian McKellen purrs as Gus the Theatre Cat and James Corden plays Bustopher Jones.
+Jennifer Hudson plays Grizabella, while Taylor Swift appears as Bombalurina, and Judi Dench plays Old Deuteronomy.
+The Royal Ballet star Francesca Hayward plays Victoria, while Ian McKellen purrs as Gus the Theatre Cat, and James Corden plays Bustopher Jones.
 Idris Elba sings and dances as Macavity, Rebel Wilson is Jennyanydots, and Ray Winstone plays Growltiger.